andykswong/mithic/packages/crdt/README.md

 <br/>

-> Standard eventsourced CRDT library for mithic
+> Library of common eventsourced CRDTs for mithic

 <br/>